Mute Yourself: Stop Talking Over Me

 Meeting facilitation helps elevate voices and maximize contributions.

-For those in leadership roles, a facilitator can be an invaluable resource for anchoring objectives and maximizing contributions.
+For those in leadership roles, a graphic facilitator can be an invaluable resource for anchoring objectives and maximizing contributions.

 3. Notetaking